hlpullen/quickviewer/README.md

 The slice-by-slice information will be updated whenever the slice slider or orientation is changed.
 The slice-by-slice cells will be blank if the structure does not appear on the current slice.

 The structure information table can be saved to either a `.csv` or a `.tex` file using the widgets below the table.
 The "Metrics to save" dropdown menu allows you to choose whether to save all of the information, only the overally structure information, or only the information for the current slice.
+The `.tex` file can be compiled in LaTeX as long as the `booktabs` package is imported into the LaTeX document.

 The table can be customised with the following settings:
 - `vol_units`: set the units for the volume (`"mm3"`, `"ml"` or `"voxels"`)